sjyb9394/Python-Study/Algorithm/Other/README.md

 - A data structure that stores a collection of disjoint (non-overlapping) sets.

 Spanning Tree
-- A spanning tree is a subset of Graph G, which has all the vertices covered with minimum possible number of edges without cycle.
+- A spanning tree is a subset of Graph G, which has all the vertices covered with minimum possible number of edges.

 Kruskal Algorithm
 - finds a minimum spanning forest of an undirected edge-weighted graph